Why Girls Go Back Home: Plot

-As described in a film magazine review, Marie Downey (Patsy Ruth Miller), a trusting young country woman, falls in love with touring stage actor Clifford Dudley (Clive Brook) as his touring troupe takes up residence in the hotel run by Marie's father.
+As described in a film magazine review, Marie Downey, a trusting young country woman, falls in love with touring stage actor Clifford Dudley as his touring troupe takes up residence in the hotel run by Marie's father.
 When he finds that she has fallen for him, Clifford plans a hasty departure.
 Both lovestruck and stagestruck, Marie follows Clifford to New York City, where she ends up getting a job in old Broadway as a chorus girl.
 She tries desperately to get in touch with Clifford, but he acts as if he does not even know she's alive as he becomes a matinée idol on Broadway.
 Thanks to a lucky break, Marie becomes the star of the show in which she is appearing, whereupon Clifford finally acknowledges her existence.
 This time, however, she gives Clifford the cold shoulder then turns her back on New York and heads home (hence the title).
 Clifford follows her on the train, setting the stage for a tender reconciliation.